milind-windsurf/pensando-elk/docs/setup.rst

 That will bring up the import screen on the right side.

 3.)
-Click the Import icon and select the file from your install directory located here:
+Click the Import icon and select the files from your install directory located here:

 .. code-block:: bash

     <install-dir>/kibana/pensando-dss-elk.ndjson
-                        and/or  (you need to install both)
+                        and
     <install-dir>/kibana/elastiflow-7.14.x-ecs-dark.ndjson

 4.)
 Once the file is selected, click the blue Import button at the bottom of the page